darius/cant/overview.md

 map.
 (Lists are sequences, which are maps from a natural-number index to a value (plus some extra methods).)

-But Squeam is not class-based or prototype-based; the expression to make an object is more like a Scheme lambda-expression.
+But Cant is not class-based or prototype-based; the expression to make an object is more like a Scheme lambda-expression.
 It's sort of like the message-passing objects in SICP chapter 3, but streamlined, with pattern-matching.
 (See the E programming language for the actual